GEPA

 The Pareto frontier contains P₂, P₃, and P₄.
 Each wins exactly 1 golden, giving them equal selection probability (33% each).
 Despite P₄ having the highest mean score, GEPA might still select P₂ or P₃ as parents to explore their specialized strategies—this is how GEPA avoids local optima and maintains prompt diversity.

-Once a parent prompt is selected, GEPA generates a mutated child prompt through feedback-driven rewriting:
+Once a parent prompt is selected, GEPA creates a child prompt through feedback-driven rewriting:

 Step 4: Acceptance